Financial Aid FAQ

 What types of financial aid are available through the Free Application for Federal Student Aid (FAFSA)?

-Eligibility for federal grants, state aid and loans are determined by a completed FAFSA.
+Eligibility for federal grants, federal work-study, and loans are determined by a completed FAFSA.

 What is the Washington Application for State Financial Aid (WASFA)?